 - Casey’s Corner – They always have at least one or two plant-based hot dogs and sausages that are pretty tasty and have fewer calories.

-- Pecos Bill’s Tall Tale Inn & Café – The Chick Rice Bowl is a healthy yet filling option or you can get the Southwest Salad which has chicken, roasted corn, and bean salsa.
+- Pecos Bill’s Tall Tale Inn & Café – The Chicken Rice Bowl is a healthy yet filling option or you can get the Southwest Salad which has chicken, roasted corn, and bean salsa.

-- Columbia Harbour House – Stay away from the fried fish here and get the grilled salmon with vegetables and rice instead.
+- Columbia Harbour House – Stay away from the fried fish here and get the salmon with vegetables and rice instead.

 - Pinocchio Village Haus – If you want pizza, go with the Margherita Flatbread and skip the ones filled with meat.